krizhnaa/python-projects-Quiz/README.md

 # <2> Creating Question bank in main.py
 # <3> Creating a class called in Quiz_brain in quiz_brain file
 # <4> Check whether the list has any questions left.
+# <5> Final Objective, ie to check the user answer.